lgrahl/saltyrtc-meta/Protocol.md

 message.
 Note however that old permanent keys SHOULD be phased out after a transitional period (e.g. if they were compromised).

+If multiple server public permanent keys are specified, one of them MUST be marked as the primary key.
+It is RECOMMENDED that the first key specified in the server configuration is treated as the primary key, while all others are treated as fallback keys.

 <sub>1: The signature is done implicitly by using NaCl's authenticated
 public key encryption, because public key signatures in NaCl are still subject to change.
 Authenticated encryption achieves the same goals,